MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 description: "Learn how to enable Copilot to provide an on-brand asset experience by specifying organization asset libraries for users to query images, logos, or illustrations directly from chat."
 ---

 Your organization can now enable Copilot to provide an on-brand asset experience.
-Specify the organization asset libraries you want Copilot to search from and users within your company will be able to query for images, logos, or illustrations directly from chat.
+Specify the organization asset libraries you want Copilot to search from and users within your organization are able to query for images, logos, or illustrations directly from chat.

 > [!NOTE]
 > Organization asset libraries can currently be searched from PowerPoint and Word Copilot chat, on both desktop and web.
 Support for further Copilot features, endpoints and M365 applications are currently in development.
 > This feature is currently in preview.